FiMcMahon/shannon_allotments/testing.md

 * Accessibility - How accessible is the site for all users and how can it be improved.
 * Best Practices - How does the site conform to industry best practices.
 * SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.
-* ////After some below 90 scores on initial mobile tests, I compressed the site images and re-tested each page.////
+* After some below 90 scores on initial mobile tests, I compressed the site images and re-tested each page.

 Initial Testing Mobile:
 ![Gallery Page Mobile Test](/assets/images/readme_images/lighthouse_gallerypage_mobile.PNG)